troe27/UU-NGS02/docs/index.md

 **Tasks:**
 - go to the SNiPlay website [here](https://sniplay.southgreen.fr/cgi-bin/analysis_v3.cgi).
 - Upload the VCF file and the Reference fasta. to do this, you can download them either from the server with e.g [scp](https://linux.die.net/man/1/scp), or easier, from [here](https://drive.google.com/drive/folders/1lelvj0N75I1s853mvTz51GZDNpTQVscm?usp=sharing).
+If the VCF file is larger than 200 Mb, you might want to use [gzip](https://linux.die.net/man/1/gzip) to compress it before uploading.
 - use the green button to upload both the ```.fa ``` reference file and the gzipped vcf (```.vcf.gz```). press the blue button to upload the files.
 - go to the bottom of the page and press "submit".